hernan-vela/HernanVelasquez_T1A2/README.md

 Screenshot of Header

-The navbar has a simple animation: it shows the page where user currently is highlighted in a different color, and when a the user hovers with the pointer, text is enlarged with a slight change on font weight.
+The navbar has a simple animation: it shows the page, where the user currently is highlighted in a different color, and when the user hovers with the pointer, the text is enlarged with a slight change on font weight.

 ![Home-active](./docs/Home-active-SS.png)
 User inside Home page